clairetn/katacoda-scenarios/trial_1/step2.md

 `mkdir class1`{{execute}}

-This command reply nothing but it create a folder.
+This command reply nothing but it creates a folder named _class1_.
 To see this folder, we use the command that list files we saw in previous step, **ls**:

 `ls`{{execute}}